Here are 31 of my favorite freebies you can pretty much always get your hands on:

 19. Airline tickets

-I did this last year when I flew four of my family members for free to Disney — twice.
-Sure, we still had to pay for hotel and food on the trip, but we got over $2,000 worth of free travel.
+When we did this we still had to pay for hotel and food on the trip, but we got over $2,000 worth of free travel.

 20. Newspaper coupon inserts